UP | HOME

 Conclusion: In order for a Constitution to have the true power and enforcement that its authors intended it to have, Constitutions must be enforced directly by the people instead of the government.
 It cannot be stressed enough that the citizens much be vigilant to veto, rebel, and reform if the legal system ever proposes an anti-constitutional update to the legal code, lest a deep state will form.

 2.2.
-Political Philosophy And The Goals Of Government
+Political Philosophy and the Goals of Government

-The foremost goal of government is to resolve Prisoner’s Dilemmas, Tragedies of the Commons, and Free-Rider Problems.
+The foremost goal of government is to resolve problems of cooperation: Prisoner’s Dilemmas, Tragedies of the Commons, and Free-Rider Problems.
 Government comes from the necessity to create reasonable sets of laws that will create a societal framework from which selfish individuals can cooperate together for greater mutual gain (than if they didn’t cooperate together).
 Cooperation is the foundation of civilization, and the best legal code is the one that enables that to the greatest extent possible.

 The relationship between a government and its citizens is called a “social contract”, but it shall instead be called an Implicit Mutual Social Agreement (IMSA) in this essay.
 Every time the word “contract” is used, some people complain that it’s not really a contract because they never signed it.
 And while they’re right about that, they’re missing the point.
 The idea is that if you want the benefits that society gives you, then you have to comply with society’s rules, even if you don’t like all the rules.
 You can’t have your cake and eat it too.
 If you’re going to break the IMSA, then society is justified to prosecute you.